 "We collect the data and we hand it over," Craig said.
 "Everything we do is released to the world."

 While JPL is best known for its planetary exploration missions, it has managed or assisted a number of other efforts over the years as well.

 For example, the lab manages the Spitzer Space Telescope, which has been scanning the universe in infrared light since its 2003 launch.
 And JPL's Wide-field Infrared Survey Explorer space telescope, or WISE, found more than 100,000 previously unknown asteroids in the asteroid belt before shutting down in 2011.

 JPL also serves as the home of NASA's Near-Earth Objects Program, which coordinates observations of Earth-crossing asteroids and comets.

-JPL also designed, built and operates NASA’s Deep Space Network, a system of antenna stations located in California’s Mojave Desert, Spain and Australia.
+JPL also designed, built and operates NASA's Deep Space Network, a system of antenna stations located in California's Mojave Desert, Spain and Australia.
 The DSN provides tracking for NASA and international missions to deep space, and it helps image planets and asteroids using radar.
 Data collected from the outskirts of the solar system streams back to the lab in California, leading some JPL folks to jokingly refer to it as "the center of the universe," according to Jim McClure, who manages Mission Control.

 The floor of the DSN's mission control testifies to the nickname.
 A large inset commemorates the cooperation of JPL with NASA and Caltech, proclaiming the site to be the center of the universe.